 There are several places to park and it depends on where you are coming from, how long you will be at the fair, etc.

 - Park on the fairgrounds for $10 per vehicle

 - DART Park & Ride: Starts at 8:30 a.m. to midnight every day. $2 for adults, $1 for seniors, disabled & children (6-10 years).
 Show your advanced Fair admission and get half off.

 - Southeast Polk High School

 - State Capitol

-- Extra clothes – As mentioned above, there is a fun splash/fountain area for the kids to run and cool off in.
-Make sure you have some dry clothes to change them in afterward!
+There is a fun splash/fountain area for the kids to run and cool off in.
+Make sure you have some dry clothes to change them in afterward.

-- Food & Water – On the site, it states you cannot bring in outside food & drink.
-My past experiences, if you have small children, packing water bottles, sippy cups, and small snacks will be fine!
-I highly recommend doing otherwise water and food will add up quickly!
+On the site, it states you cannot bring in outside food & drink.
+My past experience, if you have small children, packing water bottles, sippy cups, and small snacks will be fine.
+I highly recommend doing otherwise water and food will add up quickly.

-- An itinerary – Some like to stroll and take in the fair at their own time.
-If you are wanting to see specific attractions, shows, etc. I would highly recommend creating an outline before going.
-This way you can see and do as much as you can in one day!
-There is an AWESOME resource on the fair’s website!
-You can check out the daily program and create your itinerary right on the site, print and take it with you!
-Check it out here!
+Some like to stroll and take in the fair at their own time.
+If you are wanting to see specific attractions and shows, I would highly recommend creating an outline before going.
+This way you can see and do as much as you can in one day.
+There is an awesome resource on the fair’s website.
+You can check out the daily program and create your itinerary right on the site, print and take it with you.
+Check it out here.

 Erin is a reliable resource and stepping stone for women and families to find support and make connections within our community.
 She wants families to feel confident to reach out and ask for help and advice to get pointed in the right direction.
 She enjoys traveling and exploring with her two children in tow!